HoyLab-Rowan/pyRUQT/KEYWORD_GUIDE.md

 ##Parameters for semi-infinite electrode calculation using ASE##
-Format= Keyword : {Default Value,Type} : Explaination of Keyword : Options/Context
+*Additional PySCF and wbl_negf keywords To be added in future* Format= Keyword : {Default Value,Type} : Explaination of Keyword : Options/Context

 ***Keywords That Generaly Need Be Defined Each Calculation***